speedtracker/speedtracker.org/docs.md

 <h1 id="configuration">4.
 Configuration</h1>

-To install your key, you need to create an encrypted version of it.
-[This tool](/encrypt) allows you to encrypt any piece of text with a key of your choice.
-Start by encrypting the key itself (so if your key is `foobar123`, encrypt that with `foobar123`) and set that as the value of `encryptionKey` in your `speedtracker.yml` file.
+SpeedTracker will read from a number of files in your repository, namely `speedtracker.yml`, the main config file.
+Since this file will be available for anyone to see (unless your repository is private), we need to protect some of the sensitive information it contains, such as your WebPageTest API key or e-mail address.

+To do this, you need to create a key/password that you will use to encrypt any sensitive information.
+When you make a request to the SpeedTracker API, you'll need to provide this password as URL parameter.
+The API will use this to decrypt information as well as to identify you.

+The [SpeedTracker encryption tool](/encrypt) is a small utility to encrypt any given text with a key of your choice.
+After you come up with a safe password for your site, you can use this tool to encrypt anything with it.

+The first thing to encrypt is the key itself, for the `encryptionKey` parameter in the config.
+So if your key is `foobar123`, use that in both the *Text* and *Key* fields and you'll get `0a5f0c0670219dc049`.
+If you want to then encrypt your email address, use *joe.bloggs@email.com* as the *Text* and `foobar123` as the key and so on.

 The table below shows what each configuration parameter is for, and whether or not its contents must be encrypted.